inTestiGator/pytest-assassin/README.md

 ## Requirements

-  In order to run Pytest Assassin, you will need the Python version 3.6.7.
+  In order to run Pytest Assassin, the user will need the Python version 3.6.7.
+  The user will need the Pipenv version 2018.11.26.

 ## Installation